mstefferson/HydroGel/README.md

 2) Edit parameters in initParams.
 And save

-3) Run the code: runHydrogel
+3.1) Run the code: runHydrogel in matlab

+3.2) Run ./submitHgLocal (need to make sure matlab binary is in path)

 4) Outputs placed in a directory in ./runfiles